 In 1987 and 1988 the Norwegian fishery for blue whiting in the area west of Ireland, in addition to an extreme western location took place more to the south than ever before.
+In 1989 the fishery also took place rather far south, but also more to the west than before, i.e in the international zone west of Ireland.

 In general the bulk of the catches is taken near to the continental slope, i.e. the pelagic trawl is used very close to, and some times actually at the bottom.
 In 1988, however, the fleet had to work more off the slope area and over deeper water than before to get the best concentrations of blue whiting.
-The catches taken nearer to bottom at ther slope contained a significant part of greater silver smelt (Argentina silus) as by-catch.
-This was especially the case in the off the Hebrides in May.
+The catches taken nearer to bottom at the slope contained a significant part of greater silver smelt (Argentina silus) as by-catch.
+This was especially the case in the area off the Hebrides in May.

-Viewing the fishing fleets operation localities through the period 1980 - 1988 as shown on Fig. 5, it is obvious that greater parts of the blue whiting stock have annual oscillation between the Norwegian Sea and the slope area west of the British Isles.
+Viewing the fishing fleets operation localities through the period 1980 - 1989 as shown on Fig. 3, it is obvious that greater parts of the blue whiting stock have annual oscillations between the Norwegian Sea and the slope area west of the British Isles.
 However, to what extent also parts of the spawning stock migrate to other areas is still a valid question.